CONTOUR: Power

 Power for CONTOUR derives from solar cells, which are mounted onto the spacecraft, decorating the sides and rear and generating up to 670 watts of power.
 A nickel–cadmium battery designed to last up to nine ampere hours was also installed aboard the spacecraft in the event that the solar cell system fails, or does not provide enough power for the spacecraft or its instruments to function.

 Communications and data

 Propulsion and guidance

+Unlike many interplanetary missions, CONTOUR was not designed to be propelled beyond Earth orbit by the rocket that launched it, instead it exited Earth orbit using a STAR-30 solid rocket booster built into the spacecraft.
+This STAR-30 engine provided 1,922 meters per second of delta-v.
+The firing of this engine is the reason the CONTOUR spacecraft was destroyed.
+In addition, there were 16 hydrazine thrusters for normal propulsion and course corrections.
+These thrusters were divided into four clusters of four.